-Your clothing for an Appalachian Trail thru-hike doesn’t have to be overly complicated—in fact, simpler is better because you don’t want to carry anything you’re not going to use.
-What you do want is clothing that is durable, doesn’t chafe or rub you the wrong way, and that is easy …
+Your backpacking clothes for an Appalachian Trail don’t have to be overly complicated—in fact, simpler is better because you don’t want to carry anything you won’t use.
+What you do want is durable clothing, doesn’t chafe or rub you the wrong way, …

 Read More »Appalachian Trail